simonmichael/hledger/doc/ISSUES.md

 **Severity (What is the severity level of this bug ?)**

 - 5: Data loss or privacy/security loss.
 A user would drop the product.
-- 4: Crash or major usability or documentation issue.
-A user would look for an alternative product.
+- 4: Crash or bothersome regression or major usability or documentation issue.
+A user may look for an alternative product.
 - 3: Installability, packaging or new user experience issue.
 A potential user would fail to get started.
 - 2: Minor usability or documentation issue.
 Noticeable but not a big deal.
 - 1: Cleanup/design/developer issue.
 Significant only to developers and design-minded users.